Cornish Lithium

 The environmental impacts depend on the extraction methods used.
 The process used in our geothermal lithium extraction plants can be likened to a water purification system.
 Mineral-rich water is pumped from approximately 2,000 metres below the surface via a borehole and passed through columns where the lithium is extracted from the water.
 With the lithium removed, the water is returned to the ground via a second borehole.
 The plant will have a footprint the size of a supermarket or medium-sized industrial unit.
 Direct extraction of lithium from geothermal fluids using cutting-edge technology is the most environmentally responsible method available.

-Our Hard Rock Project near St Dennis is repurposing a former china clay pit to produce lithium.
+Our Trelavour Lithium Project near St Dennis is repurposing a former china clay pit to produce lithium.
 We plan to extract lithium from hard rock in the pit and use a new process technology.
 This extraction method should have a significantly lower carbon footprint compared to other hard rock lithium extraction processes used elsewhere in the world.

 Cornish Lithium strive to ensure that the impacts of all our projects are kept to a minimum.